droidpl/android-grillplugin/README.md

 ```

 ## Apply plugin in your application
-To apply a plugin in your application you can use:
+To apply a plugin in the application you can use:
 ```groovy
 apply plugin: "bbqplugin"
 ```